HMS Fury (H76): Description

 The F-class ships were repeats of the preceding E class.
 They displaced 1405 LT at standard load and 1940 LT at deep load.
 The ships had an overall length of 329 ft, a beam of 33 ft 3 in and a draught of 12 ft 6 in.
 They were powered by two Parsons geared steam turbines, each driving one propeller shaft, using steam provided by three Admiralty three-drum boilers.
 The turbines developed a total of 36000 shp and gave a maximum speed of 35.5 kn.
 Fury carried a maximum of 470 LT of fuel oil that gave her a range of 6350 nmi at 15 kn.
 The ships' complement was 145 officers and ratings.

-The ships mounted four 4.7-inch (120 mm) Mark IX guns in single mounts in single mounts, designated 'A', 'B', 'X', and 'Y' in sequence from front to rear.
-For anti-aircraft (AA) defence, they had two quadruple Mark I mounts for the 0.5 inch Vickers Mark III machine gun.
+The ships mounted four 4.7-inch (120 mm) Mark IX guns in single mounts, 'A', 'B', 'X', and 'Y' in sequence from front to rear.
+For anti-aircraft (AA) defence, they had two quadruple Mark I mounts for the 0.5 inch Vickers Mark III machine guns.
 The F class was fitted with two above-water quadruple torpedo tube mounts for 21 in torpedoes.
-One depth charge rack and two throwers were fitted; 20 depth charges were originally carried, but this increased to 35 shortly after the war began.
+One depth charge rack and two throwers were fitted; 20 depth charges were originally carried but this increased to 35 shortly after the war began.